-- If the electrical adjustment ever fails to operate, the mirrors can be adjusted by hand by lightly pressing the edge of the mirror glass. - The following guideline applies to vehicles with electric exterior mirrors: If the mirror housing is moved as a result of exterior force (e.g., knocked when parking the vehicle), the mirrors must be folded in electrically to the final position.
-Do not readjust the mirror housing by hand, as this will interfere with the mirror adjuster function. - The rear view mirrors can be adjusted separately or simultaneously, as described before.
+• If the electrical adjustment ever fails to operate, the mirrors can be adjusted by hand by lightly pressing the edge of the mirror glass.

+• In vehicles with electric wing mirrors, the following points should be observed: if, due to an external force (e.g. a knock while manoeuvring), the adjustment of the mirror housing is altered, the mirror will have to be completely folded electrically.
+Do not readjust the mirror housing by hand, as this will interfere with the mirror adjuster function.

+• The rear view mirrors can be adjusted separately or simultaneously, as described before.